 Leave a Reply. |

-About the authorChristina Parsons is the Director of Business Partnerships and Brand Development at MCS Building Solutions, bringing over 5 years of dedicated experience in the commercial facilities industry.
-With a specialized focus on janitorial services, Christina excels in project management across a diverse range of building needs, including flooring, carpet, windows, fall protection, disinfection, restoration, pressure washing, and parking lot maintenance.
-Driven by her passion for excellence and a deep understanding of facility management challenges, Christina has launched Facility Focused to share her expertise with decision-makers in the field.
-Her goal is to empower facility and property managers, maintenance supervisors, and other key stakeholders with valuable insights, practical advice, and the latest industry trends.
-Through this blog, she aims to bridge the gap between complex janitorial solutions and everyday facility management, ensuring that readers are equipped with the knowledge they need to maintain high standards of cleanliness and efficiency in their buildings.
-Archives
+About the authorChristina Parsons is the Chief Revenue Officer of MCS Building Solutions, bringing over 7 years of dedicated experience in the commercial facilities industry.
+With a specialized focus on janitorial services and revenue growth strategy, Christina leads business development, strategic partnerships, and market expansion across a diverse range of facility service offerings, including flooring, carpet care, windows, fall protection, disinfection, restoration, pressure washing, and parking lot maintenance.
+In addition to her role at MCS Building Solutions, Christina is the co-host of the industry-focused podcast Dirty Talk, hosted by Liz Zwegat, where she engages in candid, insightful conversations about trends, challenges, and innovations shaping the commercial cleaning and facilities management industry.
+Driven by a passion for operational excellence and sustainable growth, Christina has also launched Facility Focused to share her expertise with decision-makers across the industry.
+Her goal is to empower facility managers, property managers, maintenance supervisors, and other key stakeholders with actionable insights, practical guidance, and awareness of emerging industry trends.
+Through this platform, she bridges the gap between complex facility service solutions and everyday operational decision-making, helping organizations maintain higher standards of cleanliness, efficiency, and long-term asset performance.

 Categories |